Jayachandra777/-train-ticket-booking-/README.md

   6 passing (1s)
 ```

 This means that all our tests have passed and our contract works as expected.
-If any of our tests fail, we can debug them using hardhat's console.log function or Remix IDE's debugger.
+If any of our tests fail, we can debug them using Hardhat's "console.log" function or Remix IDE's debugger.

 ## Deploying the contract

 To deploy our contract to the celo testnet, we will use truffle's migration scripts and hardhat's deploy plugin.
-Truffle's migration scripts are Javascript files that specify how to deploy our contract to a network.
-Hardhat's deploy plugin is a plugin that extends hardhat's functionality and allows us to easily deploy our contract using truffle's migration scripts.
+Truffle's migration scripts are JavaScript files that specify how to deploy our contract to a network.
+Hardhat's deploy plugin is a plugin that extends Hardhat's functionality and allows us to easily deploy our contract using Truffle's migration scripts.

 To deploy our contract, we will do the following steps: